Stony Brook's grading system is as follows:

 - W (withdraw)

 Graded/Pass/No Credit Option (GPNC)

 If an instructor agrees to assign an Incomplete in a course, the instructor will determine the date by which you must complete the work.
-However, the date may not be later than March 12, 2014, otherwise the grade of I will automatically be changed to I/F and calculated as a failing grade.
+However, the date may not be later than nine weeks into the following semester, otherwise the grade of I will automatically be changed to I/F and calculated as a failing grade.

 Grades of No Record (NR) which have not been replaced by a final grade or by a W by the end of the ninth week of the spring semester (for Fall and winter NR grades) will be converted to one of the following grades:

 - N/U for courses graded A-C/U or S/U